-While it is no secret that there are many health benefits to riding an e-Bike, the question becomes more layered when specifically considering senior riders.
+While it is no secret that there are many health benefits to riding an e-bike, the question becomes more layered when specifically considering senior riders.

-With age, there generally tends to be more age-related health conditions and issues that come up – decreased mobility, higher risk of illness and deteriorating cognitive and motor functions are all issues that need to be treated seriously.
+With age, there generally tends to be more age-related health conditions and issues that come up – decreased mobility, higher risk of illness, and deteriorating cognitive and motor functions are all issues that need to be treated seriously.
 Ultimately, the heightened risks that come with age do need to be considered before senior people determine which exercise routine is best for them.

-1. E-Biking can help prevent disease
+1. Riding an e-bike can help prevent diseases

-Since many older people have a difficult time finding an exercise that is gentle enough on their bodies and does not exacerbate existing conditions, many are often sedentary in lifestyle (which can lead to even further health problems).
+Since many older people have a difficult time finding an exercise that is gentle enough on their bodies and does not exacerbate existing conditions, many are often sedentary in their lifestyle (which can lead to even further health problems).

-E-Bikes provide a good balance since riders can use a high level of pedal-assist to ensure that they are both getting their exercise in (pedelec e-Bikes still require a pedaling motion to propel forward) without putting unnecessary strain on their bodies.
+E-Bikes provide a good balance since riders can use a high level of pedal assist to ensure that they are both getting their exercise in (pedelec e-Bikes still require a pedaling motion to propel forward) without putting unnecessary strain on their bodies.

 E-Bike riders can also be customized accordingly, whereas, with a traditional bicycle, this customization is not the case.
-Regular cardio exercise is also the type of exercise that helps people lose weight, which means that weight-related issues, such as obesity and associated conditions, can be prevented by riding an e-Bike.
+Regular cardio exercise is also the type of exercise that helps people lose weight, which means that weight-related issues, such as obesity and associated conditions, can be prevented by riding an e-bike.

 Maintaining an active lifestyle at any age is imperative to supporting and having good overall health, and can even help to manage pre-existing illnesses, which will be explored in the next section.

-2. It can help manage existing conditions
+2. Can help manage existing conditions

 One of the downsides of traditional bicycling is that it’s not widely accessible, especially for those who are battling illnesses and physical conditions.
 Riding for extended periods of time can be very fatiguing and ultimately too difficult for people with conditions such as arthritis, heart disease, diabetes, or other conditions related to old age, and can actually risk injury.